15 Tips To Plan A Budget Wedding Under S$14,000 In Singapore

 Go fresh for your flower bouquet, bridal hair flower accessory, groom pin corsage and immediate family pin corsages.
 Consider artificial flowers for everything else e.g. bridal car decoration, reception table centrepiece.

 Instead of spending a few thousands on actual day photography and videography, sponsor friends (who have an interest in taking photos and videos) with a free lunch and a small hongbao.
-Encourage your guests to upload their photos and videos with your designated hashtag on social media.
+I’ve used Tahoe area photographers for weddings but when in singapore on a budget you should encourage your guests to upload their photos and videos with your designated hashtag on social media.

 Photos and videos = $200 and happy friends